 All Councillors meet together as the Council.
 Meetings of the Council are normally open to the public.
 Here Councillors decide the Council's overall policies and set the budget each year.
 The Council decides on all major policies affecting the District and the services the Council provides.
-It also appoints Councillors to serve on its Committees and is the final arbiter in any differences between them.
+It also appoints Councillors to serve on the Executive Board, the various Committees and is the final arbiter in any differences between them.